-Alexandra advises clients on a variety of construction, energy and insurance related disputes.
-Her areas of focus include professional negligence, complex casualty, construction, energy and contractual breaches.
+Alexandra advises clients on a variety of marine, construction, energy and insurance/reinsurance related disputes.
+Her areas of focus include all common marine lines, professional negligence, complex casualty, construction all risks and offshore energy.

 - Acting for a global EPC contractor in multiple international arbitrations (under the rules of the ICC) concerning the construction of an LNG plant and associated infrastructure in Australia.